 There’s a reason distractions are kept to a minimum in high-pressure situations.
 Think of an operating theater or even the deafening silence during a snooker tournament.

 The brain is a clever organ.
 When we are busy with a task that requires our sight, it reduces our hearing to make it easier for us to focus.
-Let’s take the hint and work with our brain to make things easier for it.
+Let’s take the hint and work with our brains to make things easier for us.